yamin-shihab/study-notes/grade-7/english.md

     + A persuasive paragraph presents and argues your opinion about an issue or topic.
     + A descriptive paragraph describes, in vivid detail, a person, place, or thing.
 + When writing a paragraph, you must either indent the first line, or prefix it by an empty line.
-+ Paragraphs are also structured:
-    + Burgers are sometimes used to give examples of paragraph structure.
++ The structure of a burger is sometimes used as an analogy for paragraph structure:
     + The top bun is the hook and topic sentence.
     + The toppings and meat are the supporting key details.
     + The bottom bun is the concluding sentence.